shubdhingra/editor/README.md

 1. Import the files into an IDE.
 2. Once done, right click the root folder of the project and select gradle refresh/gradle build.
 This will download all the necessary libraries, the project requires.
 3. Once downloaded, now you can again right click the project root folder and select Run As SpringBoot Application , under Run as option.
-4. Once execute successfully, you can hit http://localhost:8500/swagger-ui.html, to have the feel of the application.
+4. Once execute successfully, you can reach out here ] (http://localhost:8500/swagger-ui.html)to have the feel of the application.
 5. Utilise various APIs listed, as per the needs.

 #### Features: